 - Communication Theory: This course introduces communication studies majors to foundational social scientific and humanistic communication theories.

-- Social Networking Sites & Personal Relationships: This upper-level undergraduate seminar focuses on foundational theories of computer-mediated communication in order to understand contemporary communication technologies.
+- Social Networking Sites & Personal Relationships: This upper-level undergraduate seminar focuses on classic and current theories of computer-mediated communication in order to understand contemporary communication technologies.

-- Social Networking Sites & Personal Relationships: Thematically, this course is much like its undergraduate-level cousin, but implements more original source readings and requires more advanced student projects.
+- Social Networking Sites & Personal Relationships: Thematically, this course is much like its undergraduate-level cousin, but implements more original source readings and requires more advanced student work.

 - Quantitative Research Methods: This graduate course covers social science statistics, including correlations, t-tests, analysis of variance (ANOVA), and regression.

 I’ve also worked closely with Em Griffin and Glenn Sparks on the textbook A First Look at Communication Theory, now in its 10th edition.
 Written in an engaging and conversational style, the book introduces students to metatheoretical traditions and specific communication theories.